The best Prime Day 2021 sales and deals to shop now

 - Leslie’s Pool Supplies: Up to 40 percent off pool maintenance supplies, pool games, accessories and more

-- Office Depot: Up to 50 percent off on furniture, chairs and more
+- Office Depot: Up to 50 percent off on furniture, chairs, electronics and more

 - Our Place: 25 percent off purchases of $185 or more with code FLASH25

-- Target: Up to 40 percent off outdoor furniture, home essentials and more
+- Target: Up to 40 percent off outdoor furniture and home essentials, up to $70 off select electronics and more

-- Walmart: Up to 30 percent off home essentials, up to 40 percent off tech and more
+- Walmart: Up to 30 percent off home essentials, up to 60 percent off fashion and select toys, up to 40 percent off tech and more

-- Wayfair: Up to 60 percent off furniture, home decor, kitchen essentials, electronics and more
+- Wayfair: Up to 60 percent off furniture, home decor, kitchen essentials, bedding and more

 Best Prime Day deals to shop now